-Any graduate student wishing to exceed the regular course load of four concurrent credits during the Fall and Spring semesters or six concurrent credits during the Summer term must file a course overload appeal using the Special Request Form.
+Any graduate student wishing to exceed the regular course load of four concurrent credits during the Fall and Spring trimesters or six concurrent credits during the Summer trimester must file a course overload request using the Special Request Form.

-Under no circumstances will students be approved to take more than six credits concurrently during a Fall or Spring term or nine credits concurrently in the Summer term.
+Under no circumstances will students be approved to take more than six credits concurrently during a Fall or Spring trimester or nine credits concurrently in the Summer trimester.

-Note: Students do not need to appeal to enroll in Capstone: Art Education (ARE631), which is exempt from the Course Workload Policy requirements.
+Note: Students do not need to complete a special request to enroll in Capstone: Art Education (ARE631), which is exempt from the Course Workload Policy requirements.